cybergis/CyberGIS-Vis/README.md

 ## Data
 Visualizations created by CyberGIS-Vis are using following datasets:

-1. a small subset of [LTDB](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm).
-[LTDB](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm) provides socioeconomic and demographic data with harmonized boundaries from 1970 to 2010 decennially.
-If you need the entire dataset, visit this [website](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm) to download.
+1. A small subset of [LTDB](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm).
+The LTDB offers decennial socioeconomic and demographic data with harmonized boundaries from 1970 to 2010.
+For access to the complete dataset, please visit the [official website for download](https://s4.ad.brown.edu/projects/diversity/researcher/LTDB.htm)
 2. The New York Times.
 (2021).
 Coronavirus (Covid-19) Data in the United States.
 Retrieved [08/01/2024], from https://github.com/nytimes/covid-19-data

 ## Related Resources